evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

-If you have an active session for every human on earth, and on average each session takes about 1000 bytes, that's about 8 TB of storage, which is chunky, but doable with conventional databases, and easier with a distributed key-value store.
+If you have an active session for every human on earth, and on average each session takes about 1000 bytes, that's about 8 TB of storage, which definitely gets painful with conventional databases, but still very doable with distributed key-value stores

-The vast majority of applications will of course never even get to 1% of this.
+The vast majority of applications will never even get to 1% of this.
 If you have not considered logging out for your application, chances are that scaling a KV store is not going to be a major concern for you.

 Statistically, most of us are building applications that won't make a Raspberry Pi break a sweat.

 Conclusion
 ----------